|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 When autumn—aka pumpkin spice season—hits, sweet treats suddenly appear everywhere.
 If you're trying to eliminate or reduce carbs, that can be a frustrating affair since most are filled with sugar.
 These keto pumpkin cream cheese muffins will help you say “yes” to choices that are sugar-free, but still wholly delicious, with a bonus that they're so portable.
-They're healthful enough for breakfast, but sweet enough to call desser, and are packed full of fiber and protein.
 The cream cheese swirl adds lovely richness to the otherwise light and delicate crumb.
 By using almond flour in place of wheat, grains are eliminated as well as gluten, making these safe for gluten-free eaters.

 If you'd like to add an additional homemade element, you can bake your own pumpkin instead of using the canned version.
 This will result in a thinner puree, so you'll want to add an additional tablespoon or two of coconut flour until the texture feels and looks as thick as a standard muffin batter.
 Because fresh pumpkin is more yellow and the canned type is more orangey-brown, the color from a homemade puree will be a bit lighter.